rust-lang/rls/contributing.md

 ```
 cargo run
 ```

+For running or testing, you must be in the `rls` subdirectory.

 Though more commonly, you'll use an IDE plugin to invoke it for you (see [README.md](README.md) for details).